RebelliousX/TwinPad/Readme.md

 be done beforehand.

-First we need a small modification to how tooltips work, so add the following to `tooltip.h` file in the public section of the class at the end, and before the private section starts.
+First we need a small modification to how tooltips work, so add the following to `tooltip.h` files in the public section of the class at the end, and before the private section starts.
 The file located in`\wxWidgets\include\wx\msw\tooltip.h` and as you can see it is for Microsoft Windows build.
 ```
 // Call this *ONLY* if you want to ExitMainLoop() and re-enter again.
 // If you do SetExitOnFrameDelete(true) then tooltips will fail to be